Background Image

 • Brownish-orange with black spot near head (female)

-• All back with then brown border on rear edge (male)
+• All black with brown border on rear edge (male)

 • Found most commonly in wooded areas and leaf litter